 Recycling saves natural resources and the energy required to harvest natural resources.
 Recycling allows valuable materials to be reused.
 Items recycled at MCC are: clean paper, cardboard, glass, plastics 1-7, metals, returnable bottles and cans, and compostables including food scraps, napkins, hand towels, compostable materials.
 Electronics, batteries, ink pens and ink cartridges are also recycled.

 Everyone is encouraged to buy only what is necessary.
 Reuse whenever possible.
 Reduce consumption by using less.
 Recycle materials to realize maximum value without waste.
 Altogether we are trying to reduce: natural resources use, budget costs, global carbon emissions, and landfill waste.
 Every such effort reflects respect for the Earth and all life.
 Please practice the 3R’s: Reduce, Reuse, Recycle!

-We invite you to join these efforts for a resilient life style and regard for future generations.
+We invite you to join these efforts for a resilient lifestyle and regard for future generations.

-Current MCC Joint Sustainability Committee
+Current MCC Joint Sustainability Council